Identification and Estimation of Seller Risk Aversion in Ascending Auctions

 \section{Augmented quantile regression}

-Given data on winning bids and auction characteristics, this section proposes estimators for the quantile function of private values and related functions.
-We give the pointwise asymptotic properties of the quantile function estimator and the convergence rates for the estimators of the derivatives and inverse of the quantile function.
-The convergence rates are needed for deriving the large sample properties of the risk-aversion estimator in Section 4.
+Given data on winning bids and auction characteristics, this section proposes estimators for the quantile function of private values and related functions under the linear quantile specification.
+Using Proposition 1, these estimators are obtained through appropriate transformations of the bid quantile function, which we estimate using the AQR method of GG22.

-Our estimation strategy proceeds in two steps.
-We first estimate the quantile function of the winning bids.
-Then, we apply the identity linking bid and value quantiles given in Proposition 1.
-The first step follows what GG22 calls the augmented quantile regression (AQR) approach.
-Estimators for other functions of interest can be obtained subsequently.
-Note that seller's specific variables, namely reserve price and outside value for the sale object, are not used for quantile estimation.
+Abstracting from the auction interpretation, our AQR estimator for bids can also be viewed as a general-purpose quantile regression estimator, whose inverse provides an estimator of the conditional CDF.
+We establish pointwise asymptotic properties for the AQR estimators of these functions, as well as their uniform convergence rates, in Lemmas 1 and 3, respectively.

+The statistical properties of the estimators for the distribution of private values are stated as propositions.
+We note that only convergence rates for these estimators are required to derive the large-sample properties of the risk-aversion estimator in Section 4.
+Moreover, we use only bid data in this section, as seller-specific variables---namely the reserve price and seller's value of the auctioned object---are not used in the quantile estimation.